 Actuarial assumptions.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2021 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2022 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation 2.75%

-Inflation 2.75% Salary increases 2.75%-9.43% including inflation Investment rate of return 6.50% per annum, compounded annually Healthcare cost trend rates Not applicable to the group life insurance plan
+Salary increases 2.75%-9.43% including inflation

+Investment rate of return 6.50% per annum, compounded annually

+Healthcare cost trend rates Not applicable to the group life insurance plan

-For the SET Plan, for active members and non-disabled retirees of the Plans, the RP2014 Total Dataset Healthy Annuitant Mortality Table, for males and females, is used.
-For all recipients of disability benefits, the RP2014 Total Dataset Disabled Annuitant Mortality Table, for males and females, is used.
-These tables are adjusted by percentages ranging from 104% to 120% based on actuarially determined demographic differences.
+For the SET Plan, for active members and non-disabled retirees of the Plans, the 2010 Public Plan General Benefits - Weighted Healthy Retiree Mortality Table, for males and femals, projected generationally using the RPEC_2020 model.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period of June 30, 2016 to June 30, 2020.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period of July 1, 2015 to June 30, 2020.